Snow Play in the Sierras off Hwy 88

 Bear River Reservoir (33 miles)

-Bear River is one of our favorite locations to find a private meadow of fresh snow to romp through or to take a scenic hike on the jeep trails like in these photos.
-Just find a side road off Bear River Rd like where we park at GPS 38.548460, -120.273640.
+Bear River is one of our favorite locations to find some fresh snow to romp through or to take a scenic hike on the OHV trails like in these photos.
+On the weekends when the weather/snow is nice, Bear River gets crowded so it's best to plan a weekday to play in the snow if possible.
+Bear River Rd off Hwy 88 is usually plowed and there are several end-of-the-road spots where you'll see cars parked like our usual at 38.548460, -120.273640.

-Several SNO-PARK sites are up the hill from the Dog & Pony Ranch including the closest off Hwy 88 at Iron Mountain with a few more just past Kirkwood.
-The sites have cleared parking areas and access to multiple activities you can do with your dog such as cross-county skiing, snowshoeing, sledding or just playing with your dogs in the snow.
-See more info about the California SNO-PARKS.
+Several SNO-PARK sites are up Hwy 88 from the Dog & Pony Ranch including the closest at Iron Mountain with a few more just past Kirkwood (Meiss Meadow, Carson Pass, and Hope Valley).
+The SNO-PARKS are well marked with distinctive brown signage, have cleared parking areas, restrooms, and access to multiple activities you can do with your kids and dogs such as cross-county skiing, snowshoeing, sledding or just playing in the snow.

 Kirkwood Meadows (52 miles)

 Another favorite place to play in the snow is the large meadow behind the houses and condos like in these Kirkwood photos.
-We usually park in the lot across from Timber Creek lodge for easy meadows access (see Kirkwood map).
-The meadows are also used by cross-country skiers so you may need to keep your dogs out of their way.
+We usually park in the lot across from Timber Creek lodge for easy access to the meadows in the middle of Kirkwood (see Kirkwood map) though be aware that this lot will be very full with skiers and snowboarders on good snow weekends.
+The meadows are also used by cross-country skiers so please keep your dogs out of their way.

 Kirkwood is a great option if you also want to enjoy some snowboarding, downhill or cross country skiing.
-We often play with the dogs when arriving at Kirkwood for the day, then let them nap in blankets in the car while we hit the slopes, with a couple of ski breaks to let our dogs out to enjoy the snow as well.
+We often play with the dogs when arriving at Kirkwood for the day, then let them nap in blankets in the car while we hit the slopes, and then let our dogs out to enjoy the snow at lunch and at the end of the day.
 Or if you cross country ski, you and your well-behaved dogs can hit the trails at the same time!